Moral rights: India

-(b) any other action in relation to the said work which would be prejudicial to his honour or reputation.

-(2) The right conferred upon an author of a work by sub section (1), other than the right to claim authorship of the work, may be exercised by the legal representatives of the author.

-The issue of moral rights was discussed in Amar Nath Sehgal V Union of India & Ors.(Amar Nath Sehgal V Union of India & Ors CS/OS/No.2074/1992 decided on 21st Feb 2005.
+The issue of moral rights was discussed in Amar Nath Sehgal v Union of India & Ors (CS/OS/No.2074/1992 decided on 21 February 2005.
 Court of Mr. Justice Pradeep Nandrajog).
-The case pertained to a mural that was commissioned in 1957 by Government of India during construction of Vigyan Bhavan at New Delhi.
+The case pertained to a mural that was commissioned in 1957 by the Government of India during construction of Vigyan Bhavan at New Delhi.
 The mural in question was made of bronze had span of 140 feet sweep of 40 feet.
 The mural remained on display and was much appreciated till pulled down in 1979 and then consigned to storerooms of Union of India.
-Delhi High Court specifically referred to Berne Convention in delivering judgement.
-Court also awarded damages Rs.
-500000 (half million) and also decreed in favor of the Amar Nath Sehgal that he would have an absolute right to recreate the mural at any place and right to sale the same.
+Delhi High Court specifically referred to the Berne Convention in delivering judgement.
+The Court also awarded damages of ₹500,000 and also decreed in favor of the Amar Nath Sehgal that he would have an absolute right to recreate the mural at any place and right to sale the same.

-The Court accepted existence of moral rights despite the work being commissioned work and copyright had passed over to union of India and suit being brought 13years after the said act(defense of limitations as pleaded by Government was rejected by the court).
+The Court accepted the existence of moral rights despite the work being commissioned work and copyright had passed over to union of India and suit being brought 13 years after the said act (defense of limitations as pleaded by Government was rejected by the court).

-In Macao
+Macao

-Article 41 of the Decree-Law_n.o_43/99/M provides inalienable, unrenounceable and imprescriptible author's personal rights.
+Article 41 of the Decree-Law n.o 43/99/M provides inalienable, unrenounceable and imprescriptible author's personal rights.

-In Taiwan
+Taiwan

 In Taiwan, the Copyright Act has provided authors' perpetual moral rights with regard of attribution and protection against alteration in bad faith, even if the works are in the public domain, as follows: